 Day One, Admitted, 5:30am, January 15.

 My first in-patient surgery experience was relatively smooth.
-During my check-in, the wristband had Lisa’s name on it.
+During my check-in, the identification wristband given to me had Lisa’s name on it.
 This left kidney of mine was already identifying itself with its new host.
 God has such a sense of humor!
-In the surgery prep ward, my nurse said that I had plenty of time to go over and see Lisa.
+In the surgery prep ward, my nurse said that I had plenty of time to visit with Lisa.
 She and I had a tender moment together, talking about what we were about to do.
 This young lady was my family.
 I was about to give her an organ from my body.
 How do you talk about that without crying?
 But I held it together.
 This was such a visceral moment for me, but it seemed for her, like just another surgery.
 Lisa has the strength of a lion.
-To this point in her life, she had more visits to the hospital than the average 20+.
+To this point in her life, she had more visits to the hospital than the average 20-year-old.
 And she holds it together, with enough positivity to fill a stadium.
 I knew everything would be alright.

 The last thing I remember before the anesthesiologist wheeled me away from the surgery prep room was telling him I had a bit of phlegm in my throat.
 “We are not calling off the surgery for that,” he said.
 I dreamt of my dog, Flower, who died in 2018.
 She was always a calming force.